CloudSlang/docs/cloudslang_dsl_reference.rst

 For a list of which contexts are available in the ``publish`` section of a `step <#step>`__, see `Contexts <#contexts>`__.

-Publish names must conform to the rules for :ref:`uniqueness <uniqueness_and_case_sensitivity>`.
+Publish names  must conform to the rules for valid :ref:`variable names <variable_names>` and :ref:`uniqueness <uniqueness_and_case_sensitivity>`.

 Standard publish